 - IBPS SO

-Any relation in the world which either by birth or by marriage is called Blood Relations.
+Any relation in the world which either by birth or by marriage is called a Blood Relation.

 To know more about SBI exams, check at the linked article.